jzillmann/pdf-to-markdown/examples/The-Man-Without-A-Body.md

 immunity from corns and the gout.
 "And as to arms," he went on, "there's another misfortune for you!
-I am unable to brush away the flies that get in here — Lord knows how — in the summertime.
+I am unable to brush away the flies that get in here—Lord knows how—in the summertime.
 I cannot reach over and cuff that confounded Chinook mummy that sits there grinning at me like a jack-in-the-box.
 I cannot scratch my head or